QINGYUNRAN/DLNLP_assignment_24_SN23047341/README.md

 Our approach focuses on achieving high precision and recall in identifying sensitive information, ensuring that the resulting model can be reliably used to protect privacy in a variety of applications.

+## Instructions
+To get the train data set, you need to unzip the `train.zip` in Dataset directory.

 ## Project Structure